What are Carmen peppers?

 How hot are Carmen Peppers?

-It’s easy to see why people expect some heat from a Carmen pepper.
+It’s easy to see why people expect some heat from the Carmen.
 They don’t look like a typical sweet pepper.
 Most people think “bell pepper” shape for sweet peppers, but the Carmen pepper (known as Corno di Toro in Italy, translating to “horn of the bull”) looks more like the big and spicy cowhorn pepper than the bell.
 There’s zero heat here for all the machismo of this pepper’s shape.
 So compared to our jalapeño reference point, the Carmen pepper is 2,500 to 8,000 times milder than a jalapeño.

 Carmen peppers grow to five to six inches long, with a wide body that tapers to a point.
 The pepper’s cavity is broad and the walls are decently thick (which gives them lots of culinary uses).
 They age from green to red, the typical pepper pattern for maturation while on the vine.